- How much is car insurance in North Dakota?

 North Dakota car insurance rates by age group

-The table below shows average North Dakota car insurance rates by age.
+The table below shows the average car insurance rates in North Dakota based on age.

 Age group | Full coverage car insurance |